mirror/boost/boost/libs/parameter/doc/reference.rst

 instance of either ``optional`` or ``required``, it is treated as a keyword tag with the same meaning as ``optional<Px>``.

+``<P0, …, PN>`` determine the positional meaning of the parameters, and the type requirements for passed arguments.

 match
 ~~~~~